the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-workflow.md

 Once the review is complete, you can discuss any comments necessary.
 Then you make the changes, and record the changes made against appropriate comments.
 Also, you check that the reviewer knows you believe you have fully addressed the review.

-Once you believe changes are complete, the reviewer check that they do indeed address all of the initial comments.
+Once you believe changes are complete, the reviewer checks that they do indeed address all of the initial comments.
 As needed, the reviewer engages constructively with you if they disagree on certain points in order to come to a consensus.
 In most cases, the reviewer has a final say if a consensus cannot be found.

 Once post-review changes have been made to the code, make final updates the comments as needed to complete a history of what has been done and the reasoning behind it.